FAQs on Student Loans

 - What are some of the other important details about the loan programs?

 All loans are subject to fees that are paid to the federal government to offset administrative and insurance costs.
 Fees are deducted proportionately from each disbursement.
-The current origination fee for Stafford Loans is 1.069% and 4.276% for PLUS Loans.
+The current origination fee for Direct Stafford Loans is 1.069% and 4.276% for Direct PLUS Loans.
+After October 1st 2017, origination fees will be 1.066% for Direct Stafford Loans and 4.264% for Direct PLUS loans.

 There are special disbursement terms for these loans:

 - What is the difference between a Subsidized Stafford Loan and an Unsubsidized Stafford Loan?

 The term subsidized means that the federal government will be covering the interest payments on your loan while you are in school.
 The term unsubsidized means that the student, rather than the federal government, will be responsible for interest payments while you are in school.

 - When do I start repaying my Federal Stafford Loan(s)?

 The principle plus interest for your Federal Stafford Loan will begin 6 months after graduation and you have 10 years to complete the payments.